-During machining, contaminants like grease, coolant, and debris build up on the product’s surface.
+During fabrication, contaminants like grease, coolant, and debris build up on the product’s surface.
 These debris may hinder passivation by forming gas bubbles, preventing acid from coming into contact with the iron it needs to dissolve.

 Failure to properly clean parts may also result in “flash attacks” when insufficiently dissolved iron deposits leave etched or dark patches on the steel’s surface.
 For these reasons, it’s essential to properly wash all steel products before they undergo the passivation process.

 After cleaning, workers submerge stainless steel parts and components in acid baths known as passivating baths.
 These baths’ chemical compositions vary based on the grade of stainless steel desired.
 The main types of passivating baths include:

 - Nitric acid passivation: Used for high–corrosion-resistant chromium–nickel alloys in a 20% volume bath of nitric acid.

 - Citric acid passivation: Passivation using citric acid offers improved environmental efficiency compared with other passivation techniques, removing impurities from steel products using naturally produced acids.

 After submerging for an appropriate period of time in a passivating bath, workpieces move to product testing.

 Product testing for passivated parts relies heavily on surface evaluations after the passivating bath.
 Each testing method corresponds with the grade of stainless steel used.